Peter-012/Hotdogs-Magic-VR/README.md

 This is a subclass of ProjectileAbstract which is similar to ProjectilePlayer.
 It defines specialized functionality for the Enemy projectiles which are fired at the player.

 #### GameManager.cs
-This is a script which contains classes used to store data used to set different difficulty and environment parameters in the game.
-Some of these parameters change as the player interacts with objects, but a good number of them are fixed.
+This is a script that contains classes used to store data used to set different difficulty and environment parameters in the game.
+Some of these parameters change as the player interacts with objects and others may be fixed after instantiating.

 #### SpatialAudio.cs
-This class manages how in-game sounds should be played to players in different scenes.
-This script is mainly used to add sound effects to projectiles which are shot from the player and enemy.
+This class manages how in-game sounds should be heard when moving around the scene.
+This script is mainly used to determine the location of the projectiles that are shot by the player or the enemy.
+Audio volume and panning (left or right ear) are adjusted based on the location of the projectile and the player.

 #### TransitionScene.cs
-This is a helper class which contains functionality used to fade in and out a player's view and transition them to another scene.
+This is a helper class that contains functionality used to fade in and out a player's view and transition them to another scene.

 #### Other:
-We directly modified the SteamVR_Behaviour_Skeleton script in order to add fixes relating to animation and rendering isues on SteamVR's side when running our project.
+We directly modified the SteamVR_Behaviour_Skeleton script to add fixes relating to animation and rendering issues on SteamVR's side when running our project.